simple-restricted-token/simple-restricted-token/README.md

 An easily extendable standard for issuing tokens with transfer restrictions.

-Extension of the standard lends to writing small, reusable contracts that are responsible for enforcing a single transfer restriction pattern.
+Extension of the standard lends to writing _small_, _reusable_ smart contracts that are responsible for enforcing a single transfer restriction pattern.

 Tokens leveraging the standard are best implemented by composing said contracts, as demonstrated in the [examples](#examples) section.